-A neuron is an individual specialized cell, primarily involved in transmitting information through electrical and chemical signals.
+A neuron is a specialized cell, primarily involved in transmitting information through electrical and chemical signals.
 They are found in the brain, spinal cord and the peripheral nerves.
 A neuron is also known as the nerve cell.

 The structure of a neuron varies with their shape and size and it mainly depends upon their functions and their location.
 Neurons are the structural and functional units of the nervous system.
-A group of neurons form a nerve.
+A group of neurons forms a nerve.
 Neurons are the structural and functional units of the nervous system.
-There are two types of neurons:
+In humans, there are two types of neurons:

 - Sensory Neurons

 The diagram or the structure of the Neuron is useful for both Class 11 and 12 board exams as it has been repetitively asked in the board examinations.
 It is also one among the few topics having the highest weightage of marks.